-A writer and editor, my articles have been published since the mid ’90s in print and web publications including Modern Bride, ReadyMade Magazine, and Seattle Weekly.
+My writing has been published since the mid ’90s in print and web publications including The Guardian, Dwell, Modern Bride, ReadyMade Magazine, and Seattle Weekly.
 My book, Offbeat Bride, was first published in 2007 by Seal Press, with a revised second edition released February 2010.
-Author representation by Stuart Krichevsky Literary Agency.
+My second book is currently in the late stages of development.

 Contributed two pieces to Sarah Brown’s compilation of real teenage diary and journal entries, letters, songs, stories, and lists.
 Sarah Brown’s Brooklyn-based Cringe reading series was the inspiration for my founding Seattle’s Salon of Shame.